DavidSchinazi/draft-schinazi-httpbis-link-local-uri-bcp/draft-schinazi-httpbis-link-local-uri-bcp.md

 centralized IP addressing infrastructure, so there was interest in communicating with them using IPv6 link-local addresses.

-Over the course of 2012 and 2013, this led to the publication of {{RFC6874}}, an update to the IETF URL specification that defines how to represent IP zone identifiers in URLs.
+Over the course of 2012 and 2013, this led to the creation and publication of
+{{RFC6874}}, an update to the IETF URL specification that defines how to represent IP zone identifiers in URLs.
 This didn't lead to any implementation changes in Web browsers.
 The main concern from browsers what that such a change would require modifying many different components of the browser, with the associated security risks and maintenance costs.
-All browsers independently came to the same conclusion that such a change was not worth the effort.
+All browsers came to the conclusion that such a change was not worth the effort.
 Further examples of what made {{RFC6874}} complex to implement are listed in {{Section 2 of ?RFC6874BIS=I-D.ietf-6man-rfc6874bis-09}}.
 After browsers decided not to implement it, the WHAT URL Living Standard was updated to mark the zone identifier as "intentionally omitted" (see {{URL-ZONE-TRACKER1}}).
 The WHATWG